spsaswat/APPF_FLIR/SALT_docs.md

    git clone git@github.com:facebookresearch/segment-anything.git
    cd segment-anything; pip install -e .
    ```
    The following optional dependencies are necessary for mask post-processing, saving masks in COCO format, the example notebooks, and            exporting the model in ONNX format. jupyter is also required to run the example notebooks.
    ```bash
    pip install opencv-python pycocotools matplotlib onnxruntime onnx
    ```
-7.Download a model model [checkpointhttps](github.com/facebookresearch/segment-anything#model-checkpoints).
+7. Download a model model [checkpointhttps](github.com/facebookresearch/segment-anything#model-checkpoints).
 Then the model can be used in just a few lines to get masks from a given prompt.
 The details and how to use it see [HERE](https://github.com/facebookresearch/segment-anything)
-8.(Optional) Install [coco-viewer](https://github.com/trsvchn/coco-viewer) to scroll through your annotations quickly.
+8. (Optional) Install [coco-viewer](https://github.com/trsvchn/coco-viewer) to scroll through your annotations quickly.
-9.Setup your dataset in the following format <dataset_name>/images/* and create empty folder <dataset_name>/embeddings.
+9. Setup your dataset in the following format <dataset_name>/images/* and create empty folder <dataset_name>/embeddings.
    Annotations will be saved in <dataset_name>/annotations.json by default.
-Copy the helpers scripts to the base folder of your segment-anything folder.
+10. Copy the helpers scripts to the base folder of your segment-anything folder.
-Call extract_embeddings.py to extract embeddings for your images.
+   - Call extract_embeddings.py to extract embeddings for your images.
-Call generate_onnx.py generate *.onnx files in models.
+   - Call generate_onnx.py generate *.onnx files in models.
-Copy the models in models folder.
+11. Copy the models in models folder.
-Symlink your dataset in the SALT's root folder as <dataset_name>.
+12. Symlink your dataset in the SALT's root folder as <dataset_name>.
-Call segment_anything_annotator.py with argument <dataset_name> and categories cat1,cat2,cat3...

 ### Step 1: Extract Embeddings